DavidVeloz95/DavidVeloz95/README.md

 ## Kinect-Based Human Motion Analysis

-Real-time human movement recognition system using Microsoft Kinect SDK.
+Kinect-based motion capture and data acquisition system using C# and Kinect SDK, with post-processing and visualization performed in MATLAB.

 ### Features
 - Human posture classification